SandraKurien/women-who-work/README.md

-Certainly!
-Here's a draft of a README file for your community website project:

----

 # Women Who Work - Community Website

 Welcome to **Women Who Work**, a community-driven platform designed to support women who are re-entering the workforce after a career break.
 This website provides resources and a space for personal growth, skill development, networking, and mentorship to help women achieve their professional goals.